 Site Plan: Realign walkways to reflect the geometric shape and symmetry of John Russell Pope's design of the mansion.
 Replace concrete paver materials with bonded gravel.
-Extend the walkway so it meets with the stair landing and continues to meet the connection to the eastern (portico) façade walkway.
+Extend the walkway so it meets with the stair landing and continues to meet the connection to the east portico façade walkway.

-Existing South Walkways

-Proposed South Walkways
+Existing South Walkways Proposed South Walkways Proposed South Walkways Borning South Walkways Concrete pavers Bonded gravel

-Concrete pavers

-WEST ENTRANCE

-Bonded gravel